joelhawksley/identity/components/slides.md

 ^ While it might be tempting to use html_safe here, that would be the furthest thing from safe.

-^ But what if we reused the existing Rails rendering architecture?
+^ But what if we reused the existing Rails rendering pipeline?

 ---